NicTool/dns-resource-record/README.md

 ### set

-Don't tell anyone but the DNS validation checks can be bypassed entirely by using 'set':
+The DNS validation checks can be bypassed entirely by using 'set':

 ```js
 > validatedA.set('address', 'oops')